TokTok/website/README.md

 # website

-The new website with something better than Yst (also, change the title)
+The new website with something better than Yst (also, change the title i.e. Toktok)

 ## Development